 Distinguishing characteristics of effective theses are that they are specific, they clearly state the writer’s position, and they encourage discussion.
 These qualities should be apparent in the work as a whole as well as in the thesis statement itself.

-3 Responses to “How to Write a Thesis”
+3 thoughts on “How to Write a Thesis”

 Excellent advice!
 Thanks for posting.